hypergraphql/hypergraphql/README.md

 }
 ```

-## RDF mapping
+## RDF/service mapping

-The RDF mapping consists of three components:
+The RDF/service mapping consists of two components:

-- *@predicates*: defining the URIs associated with the GraphQL vocabulary and the named graphs from which the data is to be fetched;
+- *predicates*: defining the URIs associated with the GraphQL vocabulary and the services from which the data is to be fetched;
-- *@namedGraphs*: defining the SPARQL endpoints where the named graphs are located;
-- *@endpoints*: defining the URLs of the SPARQL endpoints and their authentication details.
+- *services*: providing the details of each involved service (SPARQL endpoint).

-The following example presents a possible mapping for the schema above, where all predicates are associated with the *http://dbpedia.org* graph.
+The following example presents a possible mapping for the schema above, where all predicates are associated with the default graph of *http://dbpedia.org* SPARQL endpoint.

 ```js
 {